-Tipu Jayanti: BJP claims rift in coalition; protest erupts in Madikeri
+Karnataka marks Tipu Jayanti amid tight security; several BJP leaders detained

+Bengaluru, Nov 10: The Karnataka government Saturday celebrated the birth anniversary of the controversial 18th century ruler of the erstwhile Mysore Kingdom, Tipu Sultan, bringing the state under a thick security blanket amid threats of protest by the BJP and many Hindu outfits.

-Bengaluru, Nov 10: Speculations are rife about cracks within the alliance government as Chief Minister and JD(S) leader HD Kumaraswamy has decided to skip the state event to celebrate birth anniversary of erstwhile Mysuru's ruler, Tipu Sultan, on Saturday.
+Meanwhile, Speculations are rife about cracks within the alliance government as Chief Minister and JD(S) leader HD Kumaraswamy has decided to skip the state event to celebrate birth anniversary of erstwhile Mysuru's ruler, Tipu Sultan, on Saturday.

 BJP has alleged that Kumaraswamy was skipping the Tipu Sultan celebrations event because of differences with the coalition partner.